vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/26_cpp_epochs.md

 3. Many veterans in the committee are opposed to the idea.

-(1) and (2) are non-issues - time will resolve them.
+The first two points are non-issues - time will resolve them.
 Let me elaborate on (3) a little big: I informally floated the idea of epochs around in the WG21 Jacksonville 2018 meeting and was met with heavy resistance.
 I will list the concerns I have received and reply to them.

 * > Introducing module-level syntax switches would lead to the creation of many dialects.

     This is a **complete misunderstanding** of what I am proposing here.
 First of all, there would be a single switch, not many coexisting knobs.
 The switch would allow people to choose between language epochs that are **linearly ordered chronologically** - no forks or branches.
 The Standard committee would still be in charge of deciding when to create a new epoch and in charge of its contents.
 "Breaking" changes would not be made lightly.

     There absolutely is zero risk of creating many different dialects here.

 * > Module-level switches would lead to community fragmentation.